Elective Options

 Credit Hours: 3

-• POL 340 – Topics in Latin American Politics
+POL 444 – Topics in Global Studies

 Graduate Level Course: This course is approved for graduate credit.